neuropoly/mp2rage/README.md

 mp2rage_compute_t1_map.py -i uni.nii.gz -acqparam ti=700,1500:alpha=7,5:tr_seq=4000:tr_gre=2.84:matrix_sizes=184,184,160:bandwidths=750,750:part_fourier_factors=1.0,6/8,1.0:grappa_refs=0,32,0:grappa_factors=1,2,1 -t1range 100,3000 -o T1map.nii.gz,RHOmap.nii.gz
 ~~~

+Note on some parameters:
+- tr_gre: Look for the string `RepetitionTimeBlock::ms` in the Dicom file.
+This value should be equivalent to the echo spacing (check from the protocol pdf or directly from the console).

 If you experience any issue or would like additional help, please post an issue [there](https://github.com/neuropoly/mp2rage/issues).

 ## Authors